kokoropie/CheckinHoyoverse/README.md

 # CheckinHoyoverse
-Using cookies and api hoyoverse to checkin web
+Using cookies and api hoyoverse to checkin web (support only OS server)
 # How to get cookies?
 * Copy this `javascript:alert(document.cookie)`
 * Open broswer to checkin web